beeware/batavia/docs/how-to/contribute-code.rst

 ==============================

-In the following instructions, we're going to assume you’re familiar with Github and making pull requests.
+In the following instructions, we're going to assume you’re familiar with GitHub and making pull requests.
 We're also going to assume some entry level Python and JavaScript; if anything we describe here doesn’t make sense, don’t worry - we're more than happy to fill in the gaps.
 At this point, we don’t know what you don’t know!